outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

     }
 ```

-Notice the addition of `\labelangle:`, which will take a number and put the label at this specific angle.
+Notice the addition of `\labelangle:`{.latex}, which will take a number and put the label at this specific angle.
-For instance, if `\labelangle` is 90, the label will be above the dot, whereas an angle of 270 would put it below the dot.
+For instance, if `\labelangle`{.latex} is 90, the label will be above the dot, whereas an angle of 270 would put it below the dot.
-But where does `\labelangle` get its value from?
+But where does `\labelangle`{.latex} get its value from?
-Well, we have to do it exactly the same way as we did with `\thelabel`: we put it in the table and use `visualization depends on` to tell pgfplots how to use the additional data in the table.
+Well, we have to do it exactly the same way as we did with `\thelabel`{.latex}: we put it in the table and use `visualization depends on` to tell pgfplots how to use the additional data in the table.

 ```latex
 \begin{filecontents}{mydata.dat}